-Concentration of net revenues by major payor accounted for the following percentages of the District's patient service revenues for the years ended December 31, 2023 and 2022:
+Concentration of net revenues by major payor accounted for the following percentages of the District's patient service revenues for the years ended December 31, 2024 and 2023:

-2023 2022
+2024 2023

-Other third-party payors and patients 77% 65%
+Other third-party payors and patients 79% 77%

-Patient self-pay 6% 6%
+Patient self-pay 7% 6%

-Medicare 11% 20%
+Medicare 10% 11%

-Medicaid 6% 9%
+Medicaid 4% 6%

 100% 100%

-Laws and regulations governing the Medicare, Medicaid, and other programs are extremely complex and subject to interpretation.
+Laws and regulations governing Medicare, Medicaid, and other programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
+Changes in estimates for the year ended December 31, 2024, were not significant.
 Changes in estimates resulted in a net decrease to net patient service revenues of approximately \$300,000 for the year ended December 31, 2023.
-Changes in estimates resulted in a net increase to net patient service revenues of approximately \$180,000 for the year ended December 31, 2023.